 There is over $30 billion in these trust funds, set aside for aiding asbestos victims.

 - One of the biggest mesothelioma settlements occurred in 2011 when a Missouri circuit court judge approved a $43 million settlement for over 1,300 miner workers in Libby, Montana.
 The settlement amounts varied significantly, between $500 and $61,000 per person.

 - In the state of New Jersey, a construction worker’s family received a settlement amount of $2.1 million after he passed away.
 Also in New Jersey, a U.S. Navy veteran received $460,000 after he developed asbestos-related lung cancer.

 - In California, a former plastic molder received $18.5 million in 2006, after developing mesothelioma.
 In 2012, a former Los Angeles contractor’s family received $48 million after the victim developed an asbestos-related disease from doing routine home inspections.

 - In New York, a boilermaker received $3.7 million after developing asbestos-related lung cancer.
 In a similar case, a maintenance worker in New York received $2 million after receiving a mesothelioma diagnosis.

 In addition to settlements won for victims by their experienced legal teams, there are a few other ways that compensation can be given to those who need and are owed it.

 Bankruptcy Trust Funds

-The VA provides disability compensation if it’s proven that your injuries happened during your time in service.
-These disability payments are generally for life.
-For additional assistance, contact your local VA and/or discuss your options with your attorney.
+The VA provides disability compensation can be shown that your illness resulted from time spent in service.
+Disability payments are generally paid throughout life.
+For additional assistance, contact your local VA or discuss your options with your attorney.

-As previously stated, most mesothelioma and other asbestos-related cases do not go to trial.
+Most mesothelioma and other asbestos-related cases do not go to trial.
 However, in the event that your case does go to trial, your compensation amount will depend on the trial verdict.